Less popular and quieter than its neighbors to the south, Zadar surprises. Here is how to spend 48 hours In Zadar.

 Less popular and quieter than its neighbors to the south, Zadar surprises.
 Boasting an interesting mix of Roman and Venetian history and architecture, its Old Town sits on a rectangular peninsula jutting out into the Adriatic Sea.
 Its wealth of culture and history, combined with a vibrant nightlife and wonderful atmosphere, is quite remarkable.

-Zadar is a place that simply deserves a visit.
-It’s much less crowded than Dubrovnik or Split, yet offers attractions that are pretty similar.
-Don’t just treat Zadar as an afternoon stopping point on a road trip along the coast, though.
+Zadar is a place that deserves a visit.
+It’s much less crowded than Dubrovnik or Split, yet it offers pretty similar attractions.
+Don’t treat Zadar as an afternoon stopping point on a road trip along the coast, though.
 No, Zadar deserves two full days.
 You really don’t want to rush this town.
 Not to mention, Zadar is a great point to continue your exploration of Croatia from!

 2 Days In Zadar – Day 1

 Spend some time strolling along Zadar’s waterfront before making your way into the heart of the Old Town.
-Focus on the Roman Forum, an area dotted with Roman ruins, indicating that this is a very old town, indeed.
-Try to find the Pillar of Shame, a stone monument to which criminals were shackled and humiliated in medieval times.
+Focus on the Roman Forum, an area dotted with Roman ruins, indicating that this is an ancient town, indeed.
+Try to find the Pillar of Shame, a stone monument where criminals were shackled and humiliated in medieval times.

-At the Roman Forum, you’ll also find what’s probably the greatest historic attraction in Zadar.
+At the Roman Forum, you’ll also find what’s probably the most remarkable historical attraction in Zadar.
 The Church of St. Donat dates from the 9th century, an imposingly massive circular church built with stones from the Roman Forum.

-Cut across the Old Town for a visit to Zadar’s open-air market, which is one of the best and biggest in Dalmatia.
+Cut across the Old Town to visit Zadar’s open-air market, one of the best and biggest in Dalmatia.
+The vendors sell all kinds of food products, from honey and olive oils to Croatian cured meats, sheep and other cheeses, and fresh fish.
 It’s a great place to buy picnic ingredients.
-The vendors sell all kinds of food products, from honey and olive oils to Croatian cured meats, sheep and other cheeses, and fresh fish.

 With your picnic ingredients, head to Queen Jelena Madijevka Park.
 Dating from 1829, this is the oldest public park in Croatia and still a popular outdoor hangout.
 Spend a couple of hours relaxing in the park before heading back into town for an aperitif and dinner.

-One of the things you shouldn’t miss in Zadar is watching the sunset at the Sun Salutation, which is located right next to the Sea Organ.
-This is another kind of weird, yet fun, creation by Nikola Bašić.
+One of the things you shouldn’t miss in Zadar is watching the sunset at the Sun Salutation, located right next to the Sea Organ.
 Hundreds of layered glass plates fill this large circle on the ground, collecting energy from the sun during the day and providing a flashy light show at night.
+This is another weird yet fun creation by Nikola Bašić.

 Watching the sunset over the Adriatic while the Sun Salutation lights up and the Sea Organ plays its strange tunes is without question the most “Zadar” thing you can do.